richarddengli/cartan-quantum-synthesizer/IBM-2023-internship-project/qiskit-cartan/writing_plugins.md

 ## Writing a plugin
 Transpilation is the process of transforming some abstract quantum circuit into a realistic circuit executable on the desired backend.
 In Qiskit, this overall transformation is broken down into conceptually clear "stages", which are in turn composed of single circuit transformations known as "transpiler passes".
 In particular, the transpilation workflow can be customized through "plugins", which allow the developer to implement their own transpiler passes beyond those already installed in Qiskit.
-This is just an application of the more general idea of [entry points](https://setuptools.pypa.io/en/latest/userguide/entry_point.html) in the `setuptools` Python library.
+Qiskit plugins leverage the more general functionality of [entry points](https://setuptools.pypa.io/en/latest/userguide/entry_point.html) in the `setuptools` Python library.

 To write a plugin, follow these steps.